JPP/JSP Students Click Here to Login

 The JSP is open to non-licensed allied professionals such as spiritual directors, chaplains, alternative health care providers, educators and artists with a strong interest in advancing their knowledge of analytical psychology.

-Applicants are currently being accepted for the new two-year cycle, which begins September 27, 2014.
-The application deadline was August 1, 2014, so please contact the JPP/JSP director if you intend to apply late.
+Applicants are currently being accepted for the new two-year cycle, which begins October 1, 2016.
+The application deadline is July 1, 2016.
 All applicants must submit an application form and fee and complete an interview with the JPP/JSP director.

 Sessions are scheduled the first weekend of the month on Saturday and Sunday, beginning in October and ending in June.